Exact formulas for the normalizing constants of Wishart distributions for graphical models: Computing the normalizing constant IGdeltaIp

-In this section, we compute $I_{G}(\delta, \mathbb{I}_p)$ for general non-chordal graphs.
-We start in Section \ref{sec_bipartite} with the class of complete bipartite graphs.
-Because of the special structure of these graphs, we can use a similar approach as in the proof of Proposition \ref{prop_example} in the previous section.
-However, it seems that this approach does not easily lead to a formula for general non-chordal graphs.
-In Section~\ref{sec_directed} we introduce directed Gaussian graphical models and show how these models relate to the Cholesky factor approach to computing $I_{G}(\delta, \mathbb{I}_p)$.
-This will lead, ultimately, to a procedure for computing the normalizing constant for any graph $G$.
+In this section, we compute $I_{G}(\delta, \mathbb{I}_p)$ for two classes of non-chordal graphs.
+We begin in Section~\ref{sec_bipartite} with the class of complete bipartite graphs and use an approach based on Schur complements to attain a closed-form formula.
+In Section~\ref{sec_directed} we introduce directed Gaussian graphical models and show how these models relate to a Cholesky factor approach to computing $I_{G}(\delta, \mathbb{I}_p)$.
+This leads to a formula for computing normalizing constants of graphs with \emph{minimum fill-in} equal to 1, namely graphs that become chordal after the addition of one edge.
+However, these approaches do not lead to a general formula for the normalizing constant in the case $D=\mathbb{I}_p$.
+To obtain a formula for any graph $G$, we found it necessary to calculate the more general case $I_{G}(\delta, D)$ and then specialize $D=\mathbb{I}_p$, as is done for moment generating functions or Laplace transforms.
+This is explained in Section~\ref{sec_D}.